tahczeban/mapping-earthquakes/README.md

 **DELIVERABLE 2: ADDING MAJOR EARTHQUAKE DATA**

 For this Deliverable, JavaScript, Leaflet.js and geoJSON data were applied to add a layer to the interactive maps, with legend, to illustrate major earthquake data.
-Popup markers were then added to display the magnitude and location of the earthquakes
+Pop-up markers were then added to display the magnitude and location of the earthquakes (Figures 2 and 3, respectively).

 <img width="1440" alt="correction to major earthquakes only" src="https://user-images.githubusercontent.com/90135381/152224663-0dae3204-0a0c-4ebc-9c57-25e4052f957b.png">